nguyenphuminh/smallm/README.md

 python main.py
 ```

-The model will train for 40 epochs (estimated 10-15 hours on my Laptop RTX 5070).
-You can adjust configurations in the training method.
+The model will train for 10 epochs (estimated 18-20 hours on my Laptop RTX 5070), and after each epoch it will save the current model to `./chatbot.pth`.
+Note that the version in the releases page is only trained for 5 epochs.

 To start from where you left off, just name your file `chatbot_continue.pth` to resume training.